govertsenk/myphddissertation/README.md

 This github repository is the FREE and OPEN SOURCE code that I used for three research papers and my dissertation.
 The links and pdfs of these documents will be included upon publication and acceptance.

+P.S.
+This is a work in progress :)

 # thermal_modeling
 Start by editing the **metadata_downloader.py** file by setting your:
 - file_path